2023 MTA Police Exam: Get Practice & Guides

 You must swim to the victim (step 4) before placing your arm underneath his (step 1), before putting the flotation device between yourself and the victim (step 6), and before bringing the victim to safety (step 7).

-For more questions, check out our police practice question PDF!
+For more questions, check out our free police practice test!

 MTA Police Officer Hiring Process